nico3333fr/CSP-useful/csp-for-third-party-services/README.md

 (or generate a hash for inline script to avoid ```unsafe-inline```)

-You may use a internal js script on your domain and use the call of GA script in the head tag Example :
+You may use an internal file js script on your domain and use the call of GA script in the head tag Example :
 ```
-   javascript
     <script type="text/javascript" src="https://ssl.google-analytics.com/analytics.js"></script>
-    <script type="text/javascript" src="/js/front/analytics.js></script>
+    <script type="text/javascript" src="/js/front/analytics.js"></script>
 ```
-Where the file named analytics.js host on your domain contains your GA id UA :
+Where the file named analytics.js host on your domain contains your GA id UA:
 ```
     javascript
     ga('create', 'UA-XXXXXXX-X', 'auto');